mogill/ems/README.md

 versions of Node.
 Additionally, many bug fixes and ES6 features will be implemented.

+EMS has waited patiently for the widespread adoption of technologies like persistent and Non-Volatile Memory (NVM), these are now on system vendor roadmaps and are only a few years away from going mainstream.
+We are dedicated to supporting [pmem.io](http://pmem.io/), but need access to development prototype systems.
+If you can help us get access to systems with advanced memory architectures, we are very anxious to work with you!

 Please check back January 4, 2016 for the new EMS release!